Noah-Samawi/pp4-Web-Application-Security/README.md

 ![header](docs/readme_images/features/add_securityfeature.png)

 - If the user is logged in, then they can add a SecurityFeature by clicking the link on the navigation bar.
-- The form fields for 'Ingredients' and 'Method' include a WYSIWYG editor called Summernote to help the user format their content by adding bullet points, headings etc.
+- The form fields for 'Description' and 'Method' include a WYSIWYG editor called Summernote to help the user format their content by adding bullet points, headings etc.
 - The user can upload a photo if they wish.
 If they choose not to, a default image displays as their securityfeature image.
 - The user can choose to publish the securityfeature now or save for later through a drop down menu.
 If they choose to 'save for later', the securityfeature will not appear on the Browse SecurityFeature page but the user will be able to access it in their 'My SecurityFeatures' page and it will be labelled as 'DRAFT'.
-- Failing to fill out the securityfeature's Title, Description, Ingredients, or Method, results in the form failing and rendering a message stating which fields you have missed.
+- Failing to fill out the securityfeature's Title, Description or Method, results in the form failing and rendering a message stating which fields you have missed.
 - If a user tries to add a securityfeature (by changing the url) without being signed in they are redirected to the log in page.
 - The user will receive a success message notifying them that the securityfeature has been successfully added.